TMJones/element/examples/docs/en-US/alert.md

 ### Basic usage

-Alert components are non-overlay elements in the page that does not disappear automatically.
+Alert components are non-overlay elements in the page that do not disappear automatically.

 ::: demo Alert provides 4 types of themes defined by `type`, whose default value is `info`.